c2corg/c2c_ui/.github/ISSUE_TEMPLATE/feature_request.md

 Link to https://forum.camptocamp.org/ where this feature has been validated

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
+Français autorisé, deutsch erlaubt, autorizzato italiano.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.